thymeleaf/thymeleaf-docs/docs/tutorials/3.0/extendingthymeleaf.md

-         * Parse the attribute value as a Thymeleaf Standard Expression */ final IStandardExpression expression = parser.parseExpression(configuration, arguments, attributeValue);
+         * Parse the attribute value as a Thymeleaf Standard Expression */ final IStandardExpression expression = parser.parseExpression(context, attributeValue);

         /*
          * Execute the expression just parsed
          */
-        final Integer position =
+        final Integer position = (Integer) expression.execute(context);
-                (Integer) expression.execute(configuration, arguments);

         /*
-         * Obtain the remark corresponding to this position in the leaguh table.
+         * Obtain the remark corresponding to this position in the league table */ final Remark remark = RemarkUtil.getRemarkForPosition(position);
-         */
-        final Remark remark = RemarkUtil.getRemarkForPosition(position);

         /*
-         * If no remark is to be applied, just return an empty message */ if (remark == null) {
+         * If no remark is to be applied, just set an empty body to this tag */ if (remark == null) {
-            return "";
+            structureHandler.setBody("", false); // false == 'non-processable'
+            return;
         }

         /*
-         * Message should be internationalized, so we ask the engine to resolve the message
+         * Message should be internationalized, so we ask the engine to resolve
-         * 'remarks.{REMARK}' (e.g. 'remarks.RELEGATION').
-No parameters are needed for this
+         * the message 'remarks.{REMARK}' (e.g. 'remarks.RELEGATION').
+No
+         * parameters are needed for this message.
-         * message.
+         *
+         * Also, we will specify to "use absent representation" so that, if this
+         * message entry didn't exist in our resource bundles, an absent-message
+         * label will be shown.
          */
+        final String i18nMessage =
+                context.getMessage(
+                        RemarkForPositionAttributeTagProcessor.class,
-        return getMessage(arguments, "remarks." + remark.toString(), new Object[0]);
+                        "remarks." + remark.toString(),
+                        new Object[0],
+                        true);

+        /*
+         * Set the computed message as the body of the tag */ structureHandler.setBody(i18nMessage, false); // false == 'non-processable'

     }

 }